HI! I’M KENDRA!

 Way back, I earned an MSW with a Mental Health specialization from the University of Maryland School of Social Work in Baltimore, Maryland.
 From 1997 to 2004 I worked in hospital and community based mental health in Virginia and Maryland with all kinds of clients including teens with substance abuse and/or mental health issues, in medical social work, and as the intake coordinator for a community mental health program.

-As a Clinical Specialist and as a Compliance Officer, I have spoken at several conferences and am always open to talking about eating disorders, treatment modalities (especially DBT and RO-DBT), and compliance with people in the community and other practitioners – we need to demystify these complex topics!
+As a Clinical Specialist and as a Compliance Officer, I have spoken at several conferences and am always open to talking about eating disorders, weight stigma and diet culture, treatment modalities (especially DBT and RO-DBT), and compliance with people in the community and other practitioners – we need to demystify these complex topics!
 These have included workshops for the Virginia Department of Behavioral Health & Disability Services, National Association of Social Workers – North Carolina Clinical Institute, the Renfrew Symposium, and locally at the Virginia Beach and Kempsville Psychiatric Centers.

 CEDS & LCSW Supervision